 - Your lawyer makes sure that all of your rights are fully protected and that everything that can be done is done to develop the strongest possible case for your defense.

-Best Child Abuse Defense Attorney Utah
+Best Rated Child Abuse Defense Attorneys in Salt Lake City, Utah

 How to report child abuse: If you suspect someone you know of child abuse, you should report your concerns to the proper law enforcement authority in your town or county.